hoda-homayouni/sd98/Software_Tutorials.md

 permalink: /lectures/
 ---

-You can download the lectures here (in PDF format).
+You can download the Software tutorials here (in PDF format).

 <ul id="archive">